arnav-deep/async-request-script/README.md

 - `json_body`: The JSON body for the post request.

 ### Future Development
+- Elapsed time for each individual request.
+- Total Elapsed time.
 - Options to take input from cli params.
 - Make a library from this.
 - Add CLI param options for POST/GET/PATCH/UPDATE requests, adding JSON or body, URLs, adding the number of requests to be sent to the URLs, concurrent requests.